pnnl/HyperNetX/docs/source/index.rst

 Our community
 -------------

-..
-    TODO: Link to CONTRIBUTING is broken.

 We have a growing community of users and contributors.
 For the latest software updates, and to learn about the development team, see the  :ref:`library overview<overview>`.
 Have ideas to share?
 We'd love to hear from you!
-Our `orientation for contributors <https://github.com/pnnl/HyperNetX/blob/master/CONTRIBUTING.md>`_ can help you get started.
+Our `orientation for contributors <../../CONTRIBUTING.md>`_ can help you get started.

 Our values
 -------------

-..
-    TODO: Link to CODE_OF_CONDUCT is broken.

 Our shared values as software developers guide us in our day-to-day interactions and decision-making.
 Our open source projects are no exception.
 Trust, respect, collaboration and transparency are core values we believe should live and breathe within our projects.
 Our community welcomes participants from around the world with different experiences, unique perspectives, and great ideas to share.
-See our `code of conduct <https://github.com/pnnl/HyperNetX/blob/master/CODE_OF_CONDUCT.md>`_ to learn more.
+See our `code of conduct <../../CODE_OF_CONDUCT.md>`_ to learn more.

 Contact us
 ----------